 - Sprinkle with Parmesan cheese and parsley and serve.

 Christine is the Wellness Manager with Mediterranean Living.
 She is passionate about wellness, fitness and food.
 Basically, she runs to eat!
-You can find her in the kitchen, experimenting with ...More from this author
+You can find her in the kitchen, experimenting with ...Read more about this chef..

 Sign Up For Our Newsletter

 Do you want to eat like the

 In the 1960’s, the Greek island of Crete had the highest longevity rates in the world, the men lived to be the same age as the women and researchers could only find one man on the island who had heart disease.